logpy/logpy/README.md

 Examples
 --------

-In LogPy we ask for the values which satisfy a set of relations.
-In the following we ask for a number x, such that `x == 1`
+LogPy enables the expression of relations and the search for values which satisfy them.
+The following code asks for a number, x, such that `x == 1`
 ~~~~~~~~~~~Python
 >>> from logpy import run, eq, membero, var, conde
 >>> x = var()